 Ash dieback is spreading at a rapid rate and is now a severe problem for ash trees throughout the UK.

 Ash dieback is a fungal infection, and in the summer can be easily recognised by dark patches on its leaves.
 In early autumn, the leaves will be blackened and wilted.
 You are also likely to find dark brown diamond-shaped lesions where branches meet the main stem of the tree.

-Ash dieback is usually fatal for the tree concerned as the fungal growth.
-The fungus restricts the tree's ability to transport water around its system, resulting in extensive dieback starting at the tree's extremities.
+Ash dieback is usually fatal for the tree concerned with fungal growth.
+The fungus restricts the tree’s ability to transport water around its system, resulting in extensive dieback starting at the tree’s extremities.